dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ## Unsubscribing from a stream

-You can also use the <code>StreamSubscription</code> object to unsubscribe from the stream, by using its <code>cancel()</code> method.
-For example, this unsubscribes from the stream after the value 2 is received, so never gets receives the <code>onDone</code> message:
+You can use the <code>StreamSubscription</code> object to unsubscribe from the stream, using the <code>cancel()</code> method.
+For example, the listener in the following code unsubscribes from the stream after receiving the value 2, so it never receives the <code>onDone</code> message:

 {% prettify dart %}
 var subscription = stream.listen(null);